 Drillers must be approved through this process to become a "Participating Driller," but they are not eligible to submit for and receive incentives.
 Each GSHP installation must be completed by a Participating Driller.
-Contractors installing only HPWHs do not have to become Participating Contractors to submit an incentive application on behalf of a customer.
+Contractors installing only HPWHs do not have to become Participating Contractors to submit incentive applications on behalf of customers.